Yo1L/homecam/README.md

 # HomeCam
-Start/Stop your camera from IFTT or a basic curl request.
+Start/Stop your DLINK DCS-5222L camera from IFTT or a basic curl request.
 I did not want to open my camera to IFTT through any DLink cloud service.
 I wanted full controll so I implemented it on my own (reverse engineered).

 Here are the current endpoints: